 In addition, when you apply fertiliser you usually want it to start working immediately but last for weeks or months.
 By combining quick release with slow release you can have immediate results over an extended period without excessive mowing or growth surges.
 All Lawnsmith slow release fertiliser has a portion of ‘quick release’ in it to give a quick albeit small lift to the grass so that it benefits immediately from the treatment.
 This is quite normal particularly if it is a spring or autumn fertiliser treatment.

 Slow, Controlled or Extended Release Feeding

-Slow release or controlled release fertiliser comes can be for liquid application or dry as soil soluble granules and as coated granules.
+Slow release or controlled release fertiliser comes as a liquid, dry soil soluble granules or as coated non-soluble granules.
 All Lawnsmith® Granular Fertilisers except for STARTER and Winter Green are slow release with anything from 2 to 6 month longevity.